Phenomenon of a stronger trapping behaviour in $\Lambda$-type quantum systems with symmetry: Trapping features for the three-level systems with one forbidden transition

-In this section, we provide our main result stating that in difference to the third order trap for an anharmonic three-level quantum system with one forbidden transition, the (degenerate) harmonic case has seventh order trap. \begin{definition} A control $f\in L_2([0,T],\mathbb{R})$ is a trap if $f$ is a point of local maximum of control objective functional $J_O$ but is not a point of global maximum of $J_O$. \end{definition} From practical point of view, traps are controls which slow down the search for globally optimal controls by local search algorithms (e.g., by gradient ascent).
+In this section, we provide our main result stating that in difference to the anharmonic three-level quantum system with one forbidden transition which has a third order trap, the (degenerate) harmonic system has a seventh order trap. \begin{definition} A control $f\in L_2([0,T],\mathbb{R})$ is a trap if $f$ is a point of local maximum of the control objective functional $J_O$ but not a point of global maximum of $J_O$. \end{definition} From practical point of view, traps are controls which slow down the search for the globally optimal controls by local search algorithms (e.g., by gradient ascent).

-Points which could slow down operation of local search first order algorithms are more general than traps.
-Higher order traps were defined in~\cite{PechenTannor2012}.
-We adopt a slightly modified definition. \begin{definition} For a given objective functional $J_O$, {\it trap of $n$-th order} is a control $f\in L_2([0,T],\mathbb{R})$ which satisfies the following two conditions: \begin{enumerate} \item $f$ is not a point of global maximum of $J_O$; \item the Taylor expansion of the objective functional at the point $f$ has the form
+Controls which could slow down operation of local search first order algorithms can be more general than traps in Definition~\ref{DefTraps}.
+As an example of such controls, higher order traps were defined in~\cite{PechenTannor2012}.
+Here we use a slightly modified definition~\cite{VolkovPechen}. \begin{definition} For a given objective functional $J_O$, {\it a trap of $n$-th order} is a control $f\in L_2([0,T],\mathbb{R})$ which satisfies the following two conditions: \begin{enumerate} \item $f$ is not a point of global maximum of $J_O$; \item the Taylor expansion of the objective functional at the point $f$ has the form

-where the functional $R(\delta f):=\sum\limits_{j=2}^{n} \frac 1{j!}J_O^{(j)}(f)(\delta f,\ldots,\delta f)$ is such that: \begin{enumerate} \item $R\neq 0$; \item for any $\delta f\in L_2([0,T],\mathbb{R})$ there exists $\varepsilon>0$ such that $R(t\delta f)\leq 0$ for all $t\in (-\varepsilon,\varepsilon)$. \end{enumerate} \end{enumerate} \end{definition}
+where the functional is such that: \begin{enumerate} \item $R\neq 0$; \item for any $\delta f\in L_2([0,T],\mathbb{R})$ there exists $\varepsilon>0$ such that $R(t\delta f)\leq 0$ for all $t\in (-\varepsilon,\varepsilon)$. \end{enumerate} \end{enumerate} \end{definition}